European emigration: 8th - early 5th century BC: Greek settlement

-1450-1800: Emigration to the Americas
+1450-1800: Immigration to the Americas

 The voyages of Christopher Columbus, starting in 1492, coincided with the first wave of European colonization and began sustained contact between the Eastern and Western Hemispheres.

 The European continent has been a central part of a complex migration system, which included swaths of North Africa, the Middle East and Asia Minor well before the modern era.
 Yet, only the population growth of the late Middle Ages allowed for larger population movements, inside and outside of the continent.
 The European exploration of the Americas stimulated a steady stream of voluntary migration from Europe.

 Roughly one and a half million Europeans settled in the New World during the period of 1500 and 1800.

 Spanish and Portuguese

 About 200,000 Spaniards settled in their American provinces prior to 1600, a small settlement compared to the 3 to 4 million Amerindians who lived in Spanish territory in the Americas.

 During the 1500s, Spain and Portugal sent a steady flow of government and church officials, members of the lesser nobility, people from the working classes and their families averaging roughly three-thousand people per year from a population of around eight million.
 A total of around 437,000 left Spain in the 150-year period from 1500 to 1650 mainly to New Spain, Peru in South America, and the Caribbean Islands.
-It has been estimated that over 1.86 million Spaniards emigrated to the Americas in the period between 1492 and 1824, one million in the 18th century (during this century, immigration was encouraged by the new Bourbon dynasty in Spain), with millions more continuing to immigrate following independence.
+It has been estimated that over 1.86 million Spaniards immigrated to the Americas in the period between 1492 and 1824, one million in the 18th century (during this century, emigration was encouraged by the new Bourbon dynasty in Spain), with millions more continuing to immigrate following independence.

 Between 1500 and 1700, 100,000 Portuguese crossed the Atlantic to settle in Brazil.
-However, with the discovery of numerous highly productive gold mines in the Minas Gerais region, the Portuguese emigration to Brazil increased by fivefold.
+However, with the discovery of numerous highly productive gold mines in the Minas Gerais region, the Portuguese immigration to Brazil increased by fivefold.

 From 1500, when the Portuguese reached Brazil, until its independence in 1822, from 500,000 to 700,000 Portuguese settled in Brazil, with 600,000 in the 1700s.

 Though not usually studied, this represented one of the largest movements of European populations to their colonies to the Americas during the colonial times.

 According to historian Leslie Bethell, "In 1700 Portugal had a population of about two million people."
 During the 18th century hundreds of thousands left for the Portuguese Colony of Brazil, despite efforts by the crown to place severe restrictions on emigration.